Associate Professor and Department Chair

 Dr. Nichols regularly teaches Organic Chemistry I and II Lecture and Laboratory, and has taught General and Honors General Chemistry, Advanced Physical Organic Chemistry, Environmental Chemistry and the laboratory portion of Chemistry and Society courses.
 He has also developed an Advanced Organic Spectroscopy course that was supported by a JCU Course Development Fellowship.

-Dr. Nichols has been recognized as an outstanding mentor by Beaumont High School in 2005, was named “Educator of the Year” by the Cuyahoga County Soil and Water Conservation District in 2007 and recieved the Lucrezia Culicchia Award for Teaching Excellence in the JCU College of Arts and Sciences in 2011.
-He was recently named a “Memorable Educator” in Ohio Magazine.
+Dr. Nichols has provided reports and commentaries to various government agencies, local cities, newspapers, TV stations, and Popular Science.
+He has been recognized as an outstanding mentor by Beaumont High School in 2005, was named “Educator of the Year” by the Cuyahoga County Soil and Water Conservation District in 2007, received the Lucrezia Culicchia Award for Teaching Excellence in the JCU College of Arts and Sciences in 2011, and was named a “Memorable Educator” in Ohio Magazine in 2011.